 Vented brake rotors have holes and grooves drilled through them all around the perimeter of the brake, allowing for faster dissipation of heat that builds up when the brake pads act on the rotor.
 Vented brake rotors are most often used in large or high-speed vehicles.
 They are also often made out of ceramic or other strong synthetic materials.

 Slotted (grooved) rotors are designed to output low noise while aggressive driving or towing.
 Two sets of indented, shallow slots across both rotor sides allows the easy exit of water, heat, brake dust, and friction gases from under the pads.
-They stay cooler during aggressive driving and are perfect for 4WDs that often haul heavy loads because the slots are not deeply cut into the rotor.
+They stay cooler during aggressive driving and are perfect for 4WDs that often haul heavy loads because the slots are not deep.
 As a result, the rotor retains its mass and strength without fracturing or warping under heavy-duty use.
 Considering that these slots slice away more pad material on contact, this type of rotor will cause a slightly lower pad life.

 Electrocoating is a method of painting that uses an electrical current to deposit the paint.
 The process works on the principal of “Opposites Attract.”
 An unfinished product is immersed in a bath containing an electrophoretic paint emulsion, or oppositely charged paint particles.
 An electric current is passed through both the product and the emulsion.
 The paint particles that are in contact with the product adhere to the surface and build up an insulating layer.
 This layer prevents any further electrical current from passing through, resulting in a perfectly level coating even in the recessed parts of complex-shaped goods.
 E-Coating ensures protection against rust, better appearance and durability.